 - 1. If a significant archeological resource is identified during grading or construction, the City and project proponent shall seek to avoid damaging effects to the resource.
 Preservation in place to maintain relationship between the artifact(s) and the archeological context is the preferred manner of mitigating impacts to an archeological site.
 Preservation may be accomplished by: - a.
 Planning construction to avoid the archeological site. - b.
 Incorporating the site within a green space; or other open space element; - c.
-Covering the site with a layer of chemically stable soil; or
+Covering the site with a layer of chemically stable soil; or - d.
+Deeding the site into a permanent conservation easement. - 2.
+When in place mitigation is determined by the City to be feasible, a data recovery plan, which makes provisions for adequate recovery of the scientifically consequential information about the site, shall be prepared and adopted prior to any additional excavation being undertaken.
+Such studies must be submitted to the California Historical Resources Information Center.
+If Native American artifacts are indicated, the studies must also be submitted to the Native American Heritage Commission.
+Identified cultural resources shall be recorded on form DPR 422 (archeological sites).
+Mitigation measures recommended by these two groups and required by the City shall be undertaken, if necessary, prior to resumption of construction activities.
+A data recovery plan and data recovery shall not be required if the City determines that testing or studies already completed have adequately recovered the necessary data, provided that the data have already been documented in another EIR or are available got review at the California Historical Resource Information Center [CEQA Guidelines section 15126.4(b)].

-Initial Study Checklist Project Title: Hilton Homewood Suites File # 2015-7686 Page 18 of 34
+Initial Study Checklist

+Project Title: Hilton Homewood Suites

+File # 2016-7898

+Page 18 of 33